Checklist for Homeschool Organizations Applying for 501c3 Tax Exempt Status

 Before you begin I highly recommend that you arrange a personal consultation with one of HomeschoolCPA’s Recommended Homeschool Consultants.
 These individuals are experienced homeschool group leaders who have been trained and mentored by Carol Topp, CPA to help homeschool groups apply for 501c3 tax exempt status with the IRS.
 They also have years of experience in leading a homeschool organization.
 Ask them anything!
 They can help!

 Phase I: Setting Up Your Organization

-- Choose a name for your nonprofit.
+- The board should choose a name for your nonprofit.
 Research the IRS Charities web site, the internet, and your state’s Secretary of State’s Office to be sure it is not already taken.

-- Develop organizational by laws—the rules by which you will operate.
+- the board develops a mission statement and organizational bylaws—the rules by which the organization will operate.
 Sample bylaws.

 Phase II: Forming a Nonprofit Organization

 Phase I and II are explained in the webinar Create a Nonprofit for Your Homeschool Community.

 - Incorporate as a nonprofit organization in your state.
 Submit Articles of Incorporation to the appropriate office in your state government with the required fee.
 This is usually the Secretary of State’s Office.